-Your kidneys are one of the organs in your body that help to keep it working like your heart, lungs and liver.
-Most people have two kidneys, and they are inside your tummy, tucked away under your ribcage at the back.
-They lie on either side of the spine or back bone and are protected by the ribs and the back muscles.
+Your kidneys are organs in your body that help to keep it working like your heart, lungs and liver.
+Most people have two kidneys, tucked away under your ribcage at the back.
+They lie on either side of the spine or back bone and are protected by the ribs and layer of fat to cushion the back muscles.
 They are about the size of a matchbox in a baby, and grow as you do till you are fully grown when they will be about the size of a grown up’s fist.

 What do your kidneys do?

 Your kidneys act like your body’s washing machine, getting rid of waste water and waste products in the form of urine (pee).
 All the food and drink that your body takes in goes through your stomach (or puku) and into your blood stream.
 It needs to be filtered or cleaned to make sure that you get the right amount of water and salts to keep your body happy.
 The kidneys help balance this.
 If you drink a lot, they will get rid of the extra water and if your body needs to hold onto water when you are not well, or on a very hot day, the kidneys make sure that this happens.
 Without them waste products and water would build up in the blood and you would get very sick.

 What else do my kidneys do for my body?

 They do lots of other jobs too.
 They help to produce red bloods cells which are needed for the body’s health and energy.
 They produce hormones to keep bones healthy.
 They help you grow taller and they help to control blood pressure.
 You don’t always need two kidneys to do all this work – many people have one and have a healthy life.

 The kidneys work as part of a system called the urinary tract

 It’s easiest to think of the kidney system in two parts: